mesibo/python/tutorial.md

         return 0

     def on_message(self, message_params_dict, p_from, data, p_len):
-        #invoked on receiving a new message or reading database messages
+        #Invoked on receiving a new message or reading database messages
         #You will receive messages here.

         print("You have recieved a message!")